google/heir/tests/Dialect/Polynomial/Conversions/heir_polynomial_to_llvm/runner/README.md

 The script `generate_test_cases.py` reads this file in, parses the polynomials using the [`sympy`](https://www.sympy.org/en/index.html) Python package, computes the expected output, and prints a nicely formatted lit test to a file.
-These tests use the `mlir-cpu-runner` intrinsic `printMemrefIxx` to print the output polynomial's coefficients to `stdout` to enable easy assertions.
+These tests use the `mlir-runner` intrinsic `printMemrefIxx` to print the output polynomial's coefficients to `stdout` to enable easy assertions.

 After adding or updating `lower_mul_tests.toml`, re-generate the tests in this directory with: